-Michael “The Wizard’’ Kipness has been a professional horse racing handicapper since 1986.
-The Las Vegas resident analyzes the 20-horse field for Saturday’s 148th Kentucky Derby, designating each horse as a contender or a pretender.
+Michael “The Wizard” Kipness, a professional horse racing handicapper since 1986, analyzes the 20-horse field for Saturday’s 149th Kentucky Derby, designating each horse as a contender or pretender.

 Visit Wizardraceandsports.com for his full card selections and wagering strategies for Oaks Day (13 races) and Derby Day (14 races), as well as his free analysis on all Derby prep races.

 Post position, horse, jockey, morning-line odds: